The seme, or lion’s sword, is the traditional sidearm of the Maasai man. It is a light short

 fruit.
 They also use it for self defense.
 Maasai men belong to age groups that determine

 their status, each age group being set apart by a distinctive style of weapons.
-At the age
+At the age of

-manhood (called moran), at which point they are first allowed to wear swords.
+(called moran), at which point they are first allowed to wear swords.

-ridge; showing grinding marks and age stains.
+showing grinding marks and age stains.
 Small wood grip with traditional red vellum

-wrapped several times around both pieces of wood, then knotted and cut.
+times around both pieces of wood, then knotted and cut.